Ilesanmiea/Flyo-Landing-Page-Frontend-Mentor/README.md

 ## Acknowledgments
-I thank God for helping me in the completion of this project as a learning  developer
+I thank God for helping me in the completion of this project as a learning  developer and apprecitae Frontend Mentor for providing a challenge to practise on